My kids are generally quite honest. This is good because they are incredibly inept at lying.

 A lesson on lying

-For this is not the first time I’ve laid out how I compile all the evidence against him when he tries to fib his way out of brushing.
-Why doesn’t he learn from these calling outs about his lying?
-Seriously, he could just run the toothbrush under the water, put a dab of toothpaste on his tongue and a mess more in the sink, and the dump a little mouth rinse out?
+This is not the first time I’ve laid out how I compile all the evidence against him when he tries to fib his way out of brushing.
+Why doesn’t he learn from these calling-outs about his lying?
+Seriously, he could just run the toothbrush under the water, put a dab of toothpaste on his tongue and a mess more in the sink, and then dump a little mouth rinse out?

 I think it’s because deep down, he’s morally good and grounded.
 He’s also somewhat lazy.